epistrephein/blog.epistrephe.in/_posts/2016-10-21-cloudflare-dynamic-dns.md

 ---
 layout: post
-title: "Cloudflare Dynamic DNS"
+title: "Cloudflare dynamic DNS"
-description: "use Cloudflare as a Dynamic DNS with a bash simple script"
+description: "use Cloudflare as a dynamic DNS with a bash simple script"
 date: 2016-10-21
 comments: true
 share: false